 MSP 3771.
 Podcast and Radio Production.
 4 Credit Hours.

-In all media, stories are primarily told in the sound; and large audiences will continue to desire information and entertainment content with which to engage when their eyes are otherwise occupied... we stream music while surfing the web, we listen to podcasts while cooking dinner, and listen to the radio when driving.
-In this course, students will apply sound design and technical skills gained in Audio for Media to the creation of podcast episodes, documentaries, news reports, and ad spots for use in radio programs and streaming services.
-Note: Prior to fall 2017, the course title was "Radio."
+In all media, stories are told through sound and pictures.
+But stories and information shared exclusively through sound rely on a unique connection between creator and listener.
+Audio content has an intimacy that invites audiences to imagine.
+To connect with audiences who are streaming music while surfing the web, listening to podcasts while cooking dinner, or listening to the radio when driving, effective audio storytelling and audio production skills are required.
+In this course, students will apply sound design and technical skills gained in Audio for Media to the development of innovative podcast episodes, documentary storytelling, timely news reports, and ad spots for use in radio programs and streaming services.

 Repeatability: This course may not be repeated for additional credits.